jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 	(Abdu'l-Baha, The Secret of Divine Civilization, p.
 17)

-And later, he writes to the same effect:
+Later, he writes to the same effect:

     It is unquestionable that the object in establishing parliaments is to bring about justice and righteousness, but everything hinges